chrjoh/overlay-image-api/README.md

 This means:

-- Pixels closer to the vertical center are more transparent.
+- Overlay pixels closer to the vertical center are more transparent.
-- Pixels near the top and bottom edges are more opaque.
+- Overlay pixels near the top and bottom edges are more opaque.
 - The fade parameter controls how strong the fading effect is.

 ## Example Request